NREL/EnergyPlus/DesignDocSeparateDesignAndControlVariables.md

 ### Inputs Description ###

-The new objects will have the fields that were removed from the modified objects.
-There will be no changes made to the description so I am ignoring that here to save space/avoid unnecessary reading.
+The new objects will have the fields that were removed from the old/modified objects.
+There will be no changes made to the description so I am ignoring that here to save space and avoid unnecessary reading.

 #### ZoneHVAC:LowTemperatureRadiant Objects